tqtezos/stablecoin/docs/specification.md

 )
 ```

-- Adds `minter` to the global minter list to allow him to mint tokens (if `minter` is not in the list already).
+- Adds `minter` to the minter list to allow him to mint tokens (if `minter` is not in the list already).

 - Sets the specified minting allowance (`new_minting_allowance`) for this minter.